 Train BJJ at Home Whenever Possible

-Training at home is another great rule for white belt practitioners.
+Training at home is another excellent rule for white belt practitioners.
 It is essential for people who want to progress fast or do not have easy access to a jiu-jitsu gym.
 Hopefully, there are plenty of ways to train jiu-jitsu at home.

 Investing in a mat and a grappling dummy for BJJ drilling is a great start.
 Alternatively, you can set up a simple strength and conditioning program to help you unleash your potential.